vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/2_encounter_in_the_mantra.md

 //34// the one below is pervaded. / This is why the *guṇas* whose receptacles are the pervading \[elements\] are in those which are pervaded, O Goddess\! being \[themselves\] divided into gross and subtle. //35//

-*pṛ thivyādiṣu bhūteṣu vyāpakaṁ cottarottaram* //34//
+*pṛthivyādiṣu bhūteṣu vyāpakaṁ cottarottaram* //34//

 *bhūtaṁ tvadhastanaṁ vyāpyaṁ tadguṇā vyāpakāśrayā ḥ * /